Stock Spotlight: Westpac Banking Corporation (ASX:WBC)

 • Better than expected outcome on net interest margin (NIM).

 • Excess capital presents the potential for additional capital management (buybacks).
-Current buyback still has ~$1.1bn remaining.
+WBC notes it has approximately $3.1bn of excess capital.

 • Strong provisioning coverage.